Once away from the drug, patients can experience extreme depression.-Rehabs.com

 - Taking the patient's medical and addiction history.
 This includes a description of how often and for how long the patient has been taking the drug, as well as factors that may have led to addiction.

 - The patient goes through detoxification.
-During this period, a patient no longer has access to the drug and will go through several days of withdrawal under the supervision of the clinic.
+During this period, a patient no longer has access to the drug and will go through several days of withdrawal with the supervision and support of the treatment staff.
+Though there are no medications specifically approved to manage stimulant dependence and withdrawal, patients may be administered supportive medications to mitigate some withdrawal symptoms.

-- Therapy for medical and psychological issues to get to the root of the addiction.
+- Therapy for psychological issues to get to the root of the addiction and address these underlying problems.
 This includes one-on-one therapy as well as group therapy.

 - Aftercare, usually outpatient, for follow-up counseling and support.